TREEcg/event-stream-client/packages/actor-init-ldes-client/README.md

     };
     let LDESClient = new newEngine();
     let eventstreamSync = LDESClient.createReadStream(url, options);
+    // OR if you have a previous state
+    // let eventstreamSync = LDESClient.createReadStream(url, options, state);
     eventstreamSync.on('data', (member) => {
         if (options.representation) {
             if (options.representation === "Object") {